Framework for Policy Development and Review

 - The decision to initiate a policy change, that is, the development of a new policy or the review of an existing board policy that may result in policy affirmation, amendment or rescission, resides with the Board of Trustees.

 - A Trustee, a Board Committee, the Administration, or an individual or community delegation may make suggestions for policy development or review of a board policy to the Board.
 The request for policy change must include a rationale for the request.

 - The development of a new policy or the review of an existing policy shall be initiated by a Board approved motion.

 - The Board shall be provided the opportunity to give preliminary guidance to the Policy Review Committee as to the desired intent of the policy change.

 - The Board shall formally review each existing policy a minimum of every seven (7) years*, with the exception of:

-- the District Priorities, which the Board shall review at the beginning of its term;
+- the Division Priorities, which the Board shall review at the beginning of its term;

-- The Board's District Priorities Committee shall assist the Board in this process by facilitating an open stakeholder consultation process and enveloping recommendations for the Board's consideration.
+- The Board's Division Priorities Committee shall assist the Board in this process by facilitating an open stakeholder consultation process and enveloping recommendations for the Board's consideration.